Influence of a mortality trade-off on the spreading rate of cane toads fronts: Introduction

-is the total population at time $t$ at the position $x$.
 The trait diffusivity is $\alpha = r \sigma^2$.
 The equation is complemented with Neumann boundary conditions at $\theta = \underline\theta$, since lower traits should not be reachable.
 After a suitable rescaling, one can reduce the problem to studying the equation with $\alpha = 1$ and $r=1$.
 The resulting equations are

 We now describe the class of trade-off terms $m$ that we consider in this paper. \begin{hypothesis} We assume that $m$ depends only on $\theta$, that $m(\underline\theta) = 0$ and that $m \in \mathcal{C}^2(\overline \Theta)$ increases to $+\infty$ as $\theta$ tends to $\infty$.
 Moreover, we suppose that $\lim_{\theta\to\infty} m(\theta)/\theta$ exists and is an element of $\R^+\cup\{+\infty\}$ and that if $m(\theta)/\theta$ tends to zero as $\theta$ tends to $+\infty$, then $m'' \in L^\infty\left(\overline\Theta\right)$ and there exists $\theta_d > \underline\theta$ such that $m(\theta)/\theta$ is decreasing for all $\theta \geq \theta_d$. \end{hypothesis} Importantly, we point out that the fact that $m$ tends to infinity gives a positive growth rate to only small values of $\theta$.
 For the entirety of this work, we assume that $m$ always satisfies~\Cref{hyp:m}.
 An important class of examples of $m$ satisfying~\Cref{hyp:m} are $m(\theta) = C(\theta^p - \underline\theta^p)$ for $C, p > 0$.